 - Bachelor of Arts in Education in either Social Studies (5-adult) or Social Studies (5-9)

 Minors are also offered in Global Studies, History, Political Science, Psychology, Social Science, and Sociology.

-Glenville State College's Department of Social Science is committed to offering high quality classroom instruction, providing professional and caring advising, and demonstrating strong commitment to the values of a higher education community.
+Glenville State University's Department of Social Science is committed to offering high quality classroom instruction, providing professional and caring advising, and demonstrating strong commitment to the values of a higher education community.

 For additional information about the Department of Social Science, its programs, faculty, and organizations contact: